violetballard/disrupter/rules/core/main.md

 - Bot, I:40

 ### <a name="rule9.orders"></a>**Giving Orders**
-Officers are able to give Orders to lower ranking Officers (CO to NCO) and Aoldiers.
+Officers are able to give Orders to lower ranking Officers (CO to NCO) and Soldiers.
 Orders may be given over the radio.
 There is no range to radio, and you may assume that every Unit has access to a helmet radio.
 Orders are short written statements recorded on a [Platoon Card][platoon].
 They take the form of a single, direct sentence.
 Units follow their Orders without deviation with small exceptions for Taking Cover (See [Rule 13](#rule13)), avoiding Fire (See [Rule 16 - Firing](#rule16.firing)), and returning with Reaction Fire (See [Rule 15](#rule15)) for self-defense.

 Orders for NCOs should be broad enough to give them the autonomy to complete their outcomes.
 You are not giving turn-by-turn instructions.
 Orders for Soldiers should be more specific.